Property Tax Lab

 What We Do

-Property Tax Lab provides detailed evaluation of residential property tax policy in England and Wales.
-We compile and analyse official statistics, model policy scenarios, and examine the academic literature, to support better-informed public debate among policymakers, legislators, journalists, and researchers.
+Property Tax Lab evaluates residential property tax policy in England and Wales.
+We compile official statistics, model policy scenarios, and examine the academic literature to support better-informed public debate.

 Our Approach

 Transparent methodology.
-Our scenario models, including revenue-neutral Council Tax calculations, set out their assumptions explicitly.
-Where we make estimates (for example, in our HVCTS property-count methodology), we explain the basis and the margin of uncertainty.
+Our models set out assumptions explicitly.
+Where we estimate, we explain the basis and margin of uncertainty.

 Independence.
-Property Tax Lab is not affiliated with any political party, lobbying organisation, or industry group.
-Our analysis is funded independently and is free to access.
+Not affiliated with any political party, lobbying organisation, or industry group.

 Contact